SonicPixelation/Super_Mario_Sunshine_UHD_Texture_Pack/README.md

 title : If someone could send me a link to a high resolution image of the North American title art that would awesome.
 I haven't been able to find it.
 I know Nintendo artists had to of drawn the title at a high resolution because it is printed very large on the player's guides of this game.
 If anyone could take a high quality photo or scan of the official Nintentdo or Prima player's guide that would be better than the current upscale of the in-game title. <br>
 tree shadows : some of the original tree shadows create a white box around the trees, does anyone know how to fix this?<br>
+save block: Does anyone have a 100% save they could share?<br>

 <h3>-About the pack-</h3>